 Our dentist and team perform an exam when we clean teeth to check for cavities.
 Cavities, if caught early, can be easily treated with a simple filling.
 If you wait until you can feel the pain of decay, then it is probably too late keep the tooth alive.
 Time is everything.
 That is why the dental profession recommends a dental exam every six months to a year.

 Since we cannot see everything with our eyes, we use X-rays to see into the tooth structure.
 With X-rays, we can see even small cavities between the flossing contact of the teeth.
 Calavera Hills Dental uses the technological advancement of digital X-rays to greatly reduce the exposure needed to create a clear picture.
 Our patients really appreciate this reduction since the dental profession recommends new X-rays be taken at least every year to prevent large tooth decay.

-If more than six months have passed since your last visit to the dentist, we encourage you to contact our office at 760-842-5876 and schedule your next professional teeth cleaning in Oceanside, California.
+If more than six months have passed since your last visit to the dentist, we encourage you to contact our office at 760-842-5876 and schedule your next professional teeth cleaning in Carlsbad, California.